revans2/incubator-storm/DISTCACHE.md

 local blobstore the replication always stays at 1.
 For a hdfs blobstore the default replication is set to 3.

-### Config for setting the replication factor for a blob in a hdfs blobstore

-In storm.yaml, we can set "blobstore.replication" config for the topology specific code to be replicated during the launching of a topology.

 ###### Example: